What Are Stockouts? How To Avoid Them

 What are the weak links in your supply chain?
 Carefully examine your suppliers’ performance.
 Which partners consistently meet your standards?
 Which ones frequently fall short?
 By replacing subpar suppliers with outstanding ones, you’ll reduce the risk of supplier-caused stockouts, even when supply chain disruptions occur.

 Of course, it’s always a good idea to have a plan B. Choose some backup suppliers that you can rely on if your main partners run into difficulties.
-Keep in mind that diversifying your suppliers across different geographic regions will help you keep operations up and running if a severe storm or other natural disaster strikes.
+Diversifying your suppliers across different geographic regions will build supply chain resilience, helping you keep operations up and running if a severe storm or other natural disaster strikes.

 Strengthen your logistics today